 From jumpers to throws, these unique Irish-made textile businesses will make you appreciate each and every thread

 Have you got a textiles business based here in Ireland?
 Be sure to enter the Irish Made Awards now!
-Deadline is midnight on Monday June 7th.
+Deadline is midnight on 30 May 2023.
 For details on how to enter, see the Awards page, and FAQs here.

 Meet the past Textile winners and runners-up of the Irish Made Awards:

 Foxford Woollen Mills: Our Irish Made Award 2020 winner was Foxford Woollen Mills, who are nestled alongside the majestic flow of the mighty River Moy and the magnificent peaks of the Ox and Nephin Mountains.
 The business takes all its history, passion and craftsmanship so you can pick up some of our most timeless pieces for your home or purchase those special gifts.
-Pick up this set of affordable bed linen made from 100% cotton.

 Jennifer Slattery Textiles: Our 2020 Irish Made Awards runner-up was Jennifer Slattery Textiles.
 The business creates timeless products from Irish linen and lambswool.
 From napkins and table runners to shirts and scarfs, each piece is made in Ireland and hand-finished in The Old Butcher’s Studios in Smithfield, Dublin 7.
-Get this one of a kind table runner below.